lukfor/pgs-catalog-harmoniser/README.md

 Pre-calculated files for hg19 and hg38 can be found [here](https://imputationserver.sph.umich.edu/resources/pgs-catalog/).

-## Step 3: Download all scores from ExPRSweb or Cancer-PRSweb
+## PGS Repository from ExPRSweb or Cancer-PRSweb

 The following command downloads all scores from a PRSweb instance and creates harmonized files for all of them (e.g. build hg38):